 Age: 55 years.

 Family: Married to Patrick Sullivan, professor at the Department of Medical Epidemiology and Biostatistics at Karolinska Institutet.
 Three children aged 19, 21 and 24.

 Motto: Say yes first, panic later.

 Relaxes by: Ice dancing, ballroom dancing.
 I try to do one activity a day where I don’t think about anything other than what I am doing in that moment, in order to pause my brain.

 Text: Cecilia Odlind, first published in Swedish in the magazine Medicinsk Vetenskap no 3, 2015

 Fifteen years ago, very few people believed that there could be genetic explanations for the eating disorder anorexia nervosa.
 Today we know more.

-“Twin studies have shown that 50–60 per cent of the risk of developing anorexia nervosa depends on genetic factors.
+“Twin studies have shown that 50–60% of the risk of developing anorexia nervosa depends on genetic factors.
 That figure corresponds to that of other mental disorders, such as schizophrenia or bipolar disorder,” says Cynthia Bulik.

-Around one per cent of the population will be afflicted by this illness, which entails a fear of gaining weight and a skewed body perception that makes you not want to eat.
+Around 1% of the population will be afflicted by this illness, which entails a fear of gaining weight and a skewed body perception that makes you not want to eat.

 “The number is the same all around the world, and this fact in particular indicates that there is an underlying biological explanation.”